White paper

 • Scales easily.
 If you’re entering a new market or dealing with an acquisition or merger that has expanded your tax needs, you need an indirect tax system that can scale.
 When you’re combining systems into one tax engine, ONESOURCE will scale with your growth.

 • Improves collaboration.
 Your tax team collaborates with other stakeholders, such as finance, IT, C-level leaders, and outsourced resources.
-Use our global collaboration, research, and workflow platform to bring new visibility into your tax processes, enhancing your decision-making while reducing risks.
+Use our global collaboration, research, and workflow platform to bring new visibility into your tax processes, enhancing your decision making while reducing risks.

 • Streamlines audits.
-Having access to accurate data, analytics, and reporting will make it easier for you to prepare for an audit so you can defend your decision-making and avoid tax penalties.
-ONESOURCE provides you with access to hundreds of signature-ready returns, numerous standard tax reports, electronic filing, ad-hoc reporting, and tax technology so that you can complete returns and respond to audits faster and more accurately.
-In addition, you can use our web portals to access detailed audit reports each month for visibility as well as Sarbanes-Oxley compliance, saving you time and money when it comes to audit defense.
+Having access to accurate data, analytics, and reporting will make it easier for you to prepare for an audit so you can defend your decision making and avoid tax penalties.
+ONESOURCE provides you with access to hundreds of signature-ready returns, numerous standard tax reports, electronic filing, ad-hoc reporting, and tax technology so you can complete returns and respond to audits faster and more accurately.
+In addition, you can use our web portals to access detailed audit reports each month for visibility, as well as Sarbanes-Oxley compliance, saving you time and money when it comes to audit defense.
 To most efficiently manage audits, leverage our Global Tax Audit Manager solution.

 • Provides digital governance.
 Tax professionals are often tasked with doing more with less.
 Stay current with emerging electronic reporting regimes and compliance pressures without needing to add extra staff.